 Often, the team identifies more insights than it can address during any one sprint.
 When this happens, the team will need to prioritize the insights, perhaps through dot voting or some other prioritization activity.
 The team members will also need to determine how much capacity they will have for any improvement actions during the upcoming sprint.

 Once the team has prioritized its insights and estimated its capacity, the team can define concrete, actionable steps to leverage the insights and improve the Scrum process.
-Most actions will take the form of specific tasks that one ore more Scrum team embers will perform during the upcoming sprint.
+Most actions will take the form of specific tasks that one or more Scrum team members will perform during the upcoming sprint.
 Sometimes the actions represent impediments that the ScrumMaster might own but someone outside the Scrum team must resolve.
 Sometimes, teams discover that it isn't possible to immediately address the insight and have to choose instead to explore the insight.
 All of these actions can be tracked in the insight backlog.

 Close the Retrospective

 The last step is to close out the retrospective.
-Many do this by recapping the actions the team has decided to take based on what the participants earn.
+Many do this by recapping the actions the team has decided to take based on what the participants learn.
 It is also a good time to appreciate people and their participation.
 I also recommend asking the team for suggestions to improve future retrospectives.
-A retrospective is, after all, part of the Scrum framework and as such should also be subject to inspection and adaptation./p>
+A retrospective is, after all, part of the Scrum framework and as such should also be subject to inspection and adaptation.

 To ensure that what happens in the sprint retrospective does not just stay in the sprint retrospective, the partipants should follow up on the actions they choose to complete.
 Frequently the easiest way to handle the improvement actions is to populate the sprint backlog with tasks corresponding to each action prior to bringing in new features.
 The teams available capacity to work on new features would then be adjusted downward by the estimated time these improvement tasks will take.
 I do not recommend keeping a separate improvement backlog.
 It will always lead to the improvement actions taking second place to the work of the sprint.
 Any actions that do not require team time will likely find a home on the ScrumMaster's impediment list.
 And actions that are designed for other teams or the organization as a whole can be placed into the appropriate backlog for the people who are expected to do the work.
 The ScrumMaster can follow-up on any of these outside-the-team improvements.